Cord Blood Banking: A Guide to the Basics and Benefits

 A Brief History of Cord Blood Banking

-Cord blood treatments began in 1988, when Dr. Hal Broxmeyer stored HSCs from Matthew Farrow’s newborn baby sister and used them to successfully treat Matthew’s Fanconi anemia.
-Spurred by this success, public cord blood banking began in 1992 with establishment of the New York Blood Center.
-Since then, cord blood banking has rapidly expanded to include public and private banks worldwide.
+Cord blood treatments began in 1988 when Dr. Hal Broxmeyer stored HSCs from Matthew Farrow’s newborn baby sister and used them to successfully treat Matthew’s Fanconi anemia.
+Spurred by this success, public cord blood banking began in 1992 with the establishment of the New York Blood Center.
+Since then, the cord blood banking process has rapidly expanded to include public and private banks worldwide.

 - Cord blood stem cell transplants are a natural treatment: Unlike prescription drugs, cord blood stem cell treatments use the body’s inherent immune and regenerative properties to improve health and wellness.

-- Cord blood stem cells are a perfect genetic match to baby: HSCs are a 100% genetic match to baby, and can potentially be used to treat other family members, including siblings.
+- Cord blood stem cells are a perfect genetic match to a baby: HSCs are a 100% genetic match to a baby, and can potentially be used to treat other family members, including siblings.

-Cord blood has less risk of complications when used in transplants, most notably lower incidence rates for graft-vs-host disease.
+- Cord blood has less risk of complications when used in transplants, most notably lower incidence rates for the graft-vs-host disease.

-A small volume of cord blood can be used in transplants, while bone marrow transplantsrequire a quart of more of bone marrow, as well as blood.
+A small volume of cord blood can be used in transplants, while bone marrow transplants require a quart or more of bone marrow, as well as blood.

 Latent viral infection is rare in cord blood donors.
 Cytomegalovirus (CMV) infection is present in <1% of U.S. cord blood donors, but >50% of U.S. adult bone marrow donors.